 Enjoy healthier food

 A diet high in fat, salt or sugars can increase your risk of developing a health condition such as high blood pressure, diabetes or even becoming an unhealthy weight, all of which can increase your risk of stroke.
-It can be difficult to make healthier food choices and many of us have developed new eating habits during lockdown and may find ourselves snacking more or ordering extra takeaways.
+It can be difficult to make healthier food choices, and many of us have developed new eating habits during the lockdown and may find ourselves snacking more or ordering extra takeaways.
 Pledge to make one small change to your eating habits.
 This may be giving up your weekly takeaway and saving the money for something else, swapping unhealthy snacks for healthier ones like fruits, carrot sticks or nuts or try some healthy online recipes.

 Manage your diabetes